datasaur-ai/api-client-example/apply-labels/readme.md

 # Apply labels as labeler from file.

-This folder focuses on workflows for row-labeling, where labelers' have applied labels externally and you need to want to import them to Datasaur and view the [analytics](https://docs.datasaur.ai/workspace-management/analytics).
+This folder focuses on workflows for row-labeling, where labelers' have applied labels externally and you want to import them to Datasaur and view the [analytics](https://docs.datasaur.ai/workspace-management/analytics).

 ## Table of contents